Gloucestershire

-Gloucestershire is bisected by the river River Severn, which enters the county near Tewkesbury and forms a wide valley down its centre before broadening into a large tidal estuary.
+Gloucestershire is bisected by the River Severn, which enters the county near Tewkesbury and forms a wide valley down its centre before broadening into a large tidal estuary.
 The east of the county contains the majority of the Cotswolds, and the uplands in the west are part of the Forest of Dean and the Wye Valley.
 All three areas have been designated national landscapes.

 Gloucestershire was likely established in the tenth century and expanded to approximately its current borders in the eleventh.
 The county was relatively settled during the late Middle Ages, and contained several wealthy monasteries such as Tewkesbury, Gloucester, Hailes, and Cirencester; the Forest of Dean was also a major iron-producing region in this period.
 The city of Bristol became an independent county in 1373, by which point it was the third-largest city in England.
 Gloucestershire was not heavily industrialised during the Industrial Revolution, but the Port of Gloucester was expanded with new docks and the small Forest of Dean coalfield was exploited.